tongshen9095/image_processor/README.md

 - Process an image, i.e. invert an image
 - Compare two images

 The server is hosted on duke vm: `vcm-14274.vm.duke.edu`.
-[Here](https://drive.google.com/file/d/1h9aNJgtQ7ay0TcS8B0Wji6i-VyG1j_MW/view?usp=sharing) is a video demo for the program.

 ## APIs
 The server provides six APIs.